sfc-gh-dwilczak/tutorials/docs/snowflake/azure/storage/index.md

 ![Review and assign](images/16.png)

 ### Load the data
+??? warning "If you get an error when creating the stage."

+    Just wait 30 seconds to a minute and try again.
+Sometimes it takes Azure a bit to update security.

 Lets setup the stage, file format, warehouse and finally load some json data.